dldisha/dldisha/README.md

 😊 Now that you know a little about me,
 <br>
 <br>
-📫 Reach me at dl4747@nyu.edu for any opportunity, about data, your travel adventures, or anything interesting.
+📫 Reach me at dl4747@nyu.edu for any opportunity, to chat about data, any of your travel adventures, or maybe anything interesting.
 I like to learn from everyone.
 <br>
 <br>
 🔍 Self promotion portfolio: https://dldisha.github.io/